tulz-app/frontroute/website/src/main/resources/doc/getting-started/first-routes.md

 Directives have a type parameter which describes the value that the directive will extract.

-The directives we've seen so far happen to not extract anything and have type `Directive[Unit]` (aliased as `Directive0`).
+The directives we've seen so far happen to not extract anything and are of the type `Directive[Unit]` (aliased as `Directive0`).
 The syntax for such directives might have looked like the following:

 ```scala